Duct Cleaning: How To & FAQs

-The Environmental Protection Agency says that “duct cleaning services typically – but not always – range in cost from $450 to $1000 per heating and cooling system, depending on the services offered, the size of the system to be cleaned, system accessibility, climactic region, and level of contamination” and type of duct material is also taken into consideration.
+The U.S. EPA says that “duct cleaning services typically – but not always – range in cost from $450 to $1000 per heating and cooling system, depending on the services offered, the size of the system to be cleaned, system accessibility, climactic region, and level of contamination.”
+Type of duct material is also taken into consideration.

-Consumers should beware of air duct cleaning companies that making sweeping claims about the health benefits of duct cleaning – such claims are unsubstantiated.
+Consumers should beware of air duct cleaning companies that making sweeping claims about the health benefits of cleaning of air ducts – such claims are unsubstantiated.
 Consumers should also beware of “blow-and-go” air duct cleaning companies.
-These companies often charge a nominal fee and do a poor job of cleaning the heating and cooling system.
+These companies often charge a nominal fee and do a poor job of cleaning of air ducts.
 These companies may also persuade the consumer into unneeded services with and/or without their permission.

 All vacuum units should be attached to a collection device for safe containment prior to disposal.
 Any vacuum collection device which exhausts indoors must be HEPA filtered.

 NADCA Members have signed a Code of Ethics stating they will do everything possible to protect the consumer, and follow NADCA Standards for cleaning to the best of their ability.
 For a list of NADCA members near you, click here.
 Air duct cleaning companies must meet stringent requirements to become a NADCA Member.
 Among those requirements, all NADCA Members must have certified Air System Cleaning Specialists (ASCS) on staff, who have taken and passed the NADCA Certification Examination.
 Passing the exam demonstrates extensive knowledge in HVAC design and cleaning methodologies.
 ASCSs are also required to further their industry education by attending seminars in order to maintain their NADCA certification status.

 You may view the NADCA Code of Ethics here.